hughharford/condorgp/docs/1_stepped_design_todos/cgp_actions_1.md

 ## REQUIREMENTS
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-check through new gp_functions.get_fit_6
-      # test_06 fails when it should pass...
-      # this is not simple...
-      # for a start:
-          # the gp outcomes are not always the same
-          # get_fit_6() now has logging to show where the fitness came from
-      # test_06 definitely passes sometimes

   # enable strongly-typed deap gp
-      # use strongly typed gp to control the tree
+      # DONE use first strongly typed gp to control the tree

       # design and build the trunk and branches to structure the output
           @ might be simpler to evolve as many adfs or trees as required?